About Bobco Metals

 Two out of three vehicles passing by of this major thoroughfare are trucks.

 In 1980, Bobco was sold to Shooshani families, another immigrant group.
-The company had grown substantially with addition of another separate warehouse and recently, a small tubing mill, addition of value-added fabrication and, hardware and supplies, the look of the building inside and outside has not been changed since the 60’s.
+The company had grown substantially with addition of another separate warehouse and recently, a small tubing mill, addition of value-added fabrication and, hardware and supplies, the look of the building inside and outside has not been changed since over 50 years.

 When the owners decided to revamp the showroom and their offices, they had couple of specific criteria; they wanted to have in their mind a connected offices with better business flow and the ability to oversee the retail and hardware store and the yard from their offices and wanted metal to be used as the primary construction material using their own crew and fabrication.